Non-uniform specification and large deviations for weak Gibbs measures: Some applications

 \begin{example} \emph{(Intermittency phenomena)}\\ Given $\al \in (0,1)$, let $f:[0,1]\to [0,1]$ be the $C^{1+\alpha}$ transformation of the interval given by

 known as the Maneville-Pomeau map.
-This transformation has $0$ as an indifferent fixed point (that is $Df(0)=1$) and expansion everywhere else. the map presents an intermittency phenomenon.
+This transformation has $0$ as an indifferent fixed point (that is $Df(0)=1$) and expansion everywhere else.
+The map presents an intermittency phenomenon.
+We provide bounds for the measure of deviation sets in the context of the SRB measure and the case of the maximal entropy measure. \emph{(a) SRB measure}

 It is known that $f$ has a finite absolutely continuous invariant probability measure $\mu$ with polynomial decay of correlations of order $\mathcal O(n^{\frac1\alpha-1})$.
 In fact that is also the decay of the tail of the first hyperbolic time with respect to $m=\Leb$.